Mccxiv/dmr-lookup/README.md

 # Card data for Marvel Dice Masters™

-This module scrapes the web for the collectible dice game's card images.
+Scrapes the web for the collectible dice game's card images.
 It is currently powered by [dicemastersrules.com](http://www.dicemastersrules.com/)

 ### Installation
 ```